YAWNING

 TROUBLE SPEAKING

 Can't get the words out?
-Speech difficulties can be another sign that a migraine is on its way.
+Speech difficulties can be

 "A lot of people with migraines will feel like they're blithering," Dr. Messina says.
 "It's a common description by patients."
 If you are experiencing speech problems for the first time, contact a doctor to make sure the problems are not related to a more serious issue, such as a stroke.

-WEAKNESS ON ONE SIDE OF THE BODY
+SIDE OF THE BODY

 When an arm goes limp, it can be a sign of a migraine.